IBM-Bluemix-Docs/mobilepush/developer-overview.md

 ## Using Software Development Kits
 {: #sdks}

-The Push Notifications Service supports Android, iOS, Cordova and Web SDKs for simplified application development.
+The {{site.data.keyword.mobilepushshort}} Service supports Android, iOS, Cordova, and Web SDKs for simplified application development.
 [Install and integrate](/docs/services/mobilepush?topic=mobile-pushnotification-install-sdk) the SDK into your app.

 All SDKs support authenticating by using either your service credentials or an authentication token.